Skip to main content

 Expanding Compatibility with General Rust Functions

 We realized that generating and verifying proofs alone isn’t sufficient for application developers.
-To address this, we made the Mopro template compatible with any Rust crate or function, allowing developers to customize the UDL file to suit their specific needs.
+To address this, we made the Mopro template compatible with any Rust crate or function, allowing developer to extend the FFI interface directly through Rust code.

 For instance, if a developer needs a Poseidon hash function but neither Swift nor Kotlin provides a Poseidon hash library, they can integrate a Rust Poseidon crate.
 First, they define the function API in Rust, such as: